 Instead of giving one “About Me” blurb, I’m going to give the “About Me” description for different occasions.
 If you’re looking for where I am on the Internet, you can check out my “about.me” page.
 If you’re looking for my resume, you can find that on my resume page.

 Hello, my name is Jeremy.
 I am a Web Developer.
 My current role is at Clear Labs.
-Prior to that, for Inform, Reverb Technologies, Dev Bootcamp alumni, Before that, I worked at a medical device company as an engineer.
-I received my B.S. in Biomedical Engineering in 2012 from Cal Poly, San Luis Obispo.
-I am currently living in Santa Clara, CA.
+Prior to that, for Inform, Reverb Technologies, Dev Bootcamp alum, Lumenous Device Technologies.
+I received my B.S. in Biomedical Engineering from Cal Poly, San Luis Obispo.
+I am currently living in California, primarily Silicon Valley.

 On my spare time, I’m a musician, a writer, a foodie, a amateur chef, and a world traveler.